Do you have Broadband Internet Access?

 Do you have a kitchen?

 Yes.
 It has a double sink, full size 4-burner stovetop, 10-12 cubic foot refrigerator/freezer, large worktop with bar stools, microwave, coffee maker and coffee (w/filters), cream and sugar, silverware, glasses, dishes, pots, pans, and utensils for simple meals.
 We sanitize all the kitchen items after each stay.
 If you are cooking for a large group and need oversized pans, we do request that you bring them with you.
 We supply dish soap, paper towels, dish towels, wash cloth, coffee filters and salt & pepper.
 Please bring condiments you will need along with any special utensils.
-Remember- each cabin has its own charcoal grill on its back patio (please bring charcoal) and we have three propane grills located around the property for shared use among our guests.
+Remember- each cabin has its own picnic table on its back patio as well as several other around the property and a few located under the ramada at the front of the resort.
+We have two propane grills located near the front of the property for shared use among our guests.

 Can we check in early or out late?